Julian22222/PRACTICE/Next_and_NestJS/README.md

 const fetchData = async()=>{  //async request to the server const response = await fetch('https://api.example.com/products',{
     cache: 'force-cache'  //for static only, SSG option - data will be loaded once only when building application(npm run build)

-    // cache: 'no-cache'  <-- this willl be SSR option }) const data = await response.json()
+    // cache: 'no-cache'  <-- this willl be SSR option, can be used with revalidate. depends on HTTP caching headers, not Next.js’s cache

+    //cache: 'no-store' <-- SSR, no cache, Always fetches fresh data from the origin server.
+This is true SSR — runs on every request, no caching
+  })
+  const data = await response.json()
   return data